Michigan Expungement attorney

 The nonpublic record shall be provided to the person whose conviction is set aside upon payment of a fee charged to the department of state police in the same manner provided in the freedom of information act, MCL 15.234.
 Otherwise, the nonpublic record shall be made available to a court of competent jurisdiction, an agency of the judicial branch of state government, the department of corrections, a law enforcement agency, a prosecuting attorney, the attorney general, or the governor, only for limited purposes as described in MCL 780.623(2).

-As one can see, getting an expungement in the State of Michigan is complex and requires a competent and experienced Michigan Expungement Attorney.
+As one can see, getting an expungement in the State of Michigan is complex and requires a competent and experienced Clean Slate Attorney and Michigan Expungement Attorney.

 The Law Office of Eric J. Sheppard